subserver/simplexfraam/README.md

 # simplexfraam
 Basic collection of libraries to make a base for developing web applications in PHP.

+### Note, this is a work in progress.
+It is not in a stable state yet.

 #### Goals
 * Unified starting template.
 * Easy DB ORM intergration